The

 Weekdays:

-9 am - 1 pm; the ticket office closes 30 minutes before the museum
+am - 1 pm; the ticket office closes 30 minutes

 closing time.